notice

 This powerful nutrient blocks certain inflammatory properties.
 In one study done fish oil significantly decreased joint tenderness and stiffness.

 These are just a few supplements that have proven to be effective.
-It would take more time than either you or I have to list every single one that claims to be effective.
+It would take more time than either you or I has to list every single one that claims to be effective.
+These are the ones that have most often proven effective.

 By inserting needles where nerve bundles and blood vessels come together a cycle of energy occurs throughout the entire body in a 24 hour period.

 This works essentially the same way as acupuncture only using pressure instead of needles.
-This is helpful when treating un-corporative dogs and when treatment with needles is unavailable.
+This is helpful when treating uncooperative dogs and when treatment with needles is unavailable.

 The application of heated Chinese herbal compounds to the needles.
 The heat is very helpful to older dogs that are suffering from arthritis and/or muscular soreness.

 This sends an electric current into the body between acupuncture needles.
-It relaxes muscles and aids the body to stimulate nerve impulses.
+It relaxes muscles and aids the body in stimulating nerve impulses.

-This is becoming a very popular treatment in veterinarian hospitals and clinics.
+This is becoming a very popular treatment in veterinary hospitals and clinics.
 It uses laser energy to stimulate nerve impulses at acupuncture points.
-This treatment doesn’t generate significant heat the will burn hair or skin.
+This treatment doesn’t generate significant heat, which will burn hair or skin.

 Who doesn’t love a relaxing massage?
 By rubbing and kneading the muscles and joints, massage therapy relieves tension and/or pain.
 It helps to reduce stress and helps joints and muscles to heal.

-Massage is something you actually can do yourself at home.
+Massage is something you can do yourself at home.
 There are different techniques used to treat different illnesses or injuries.
-For more information on canine massage therapy see; Top Massage Techniques You Can Do At Home.

 Did you miss Part 1?
 CLICK HERE >>